The international Bachtrack website is in the process of uploading its global database of classical music programs for the upcoming season.

 Although it isn’t an exhaustive listing of every professional group, the site covers nearly all of the major orchestras, opera and ballet companies around the world, making it the “go-to” resource for information about what’s happening on the classical music calendar.
 (Having one of the most robust and easy-to-use search mechanisms of any website of its kind is an added plus.)

-The 2018/19 season is just now coming into focus – and we see that four important compositions of Florent Schmitt will be presented by orchestras in Buffalo, Norfolk and Québec City, conducted by JoAnn Falletta and Fabien Gabel.
+The 2018/19 season is just now coming into focus – and we see that four important compositions of Florent Schmitt will be presented by orchestras in Buffalo, Norfolk, Paris, Québec City and Washington, conducted by JoAnn Falletta, Fabien Gabel and Scott Tucker.

 Several of the events are particularly notable.
 The Buffalo Philharmonic pieces will be recorded by NAXOS (including one commercial recording premiere), while the Virginia Symphony Orchestra presentation of Antoine et Cléopâtre will feature actors from Shakespeare’s Globe in London performing a dramatic adaptation of Schmitt’s music in conjunction with a “filleted” version of the Bard’s drama.

-And for those North Americans who would like to partake in a rare opportunity to experience Schmitt’s blockbuster choral masterpiece Psaume XLVII live, the Québec City performance promises to be a gala occasion, featuring MET opera star Lisette Oropesa and the OSQ Orchestra + Chorus along with a gathering of arts dignitaries — complete with red-carpet runway.
+And for music-lovers in North America who would like to partake in a rare opportunity to experience Schmitt’s blockbuster choral masterpiece Psaume XLVII live, it’s an embarrassment of riches this season.
+The Québec City performance promises to be a gala occasion, featuring MET opera star Lisette Oropesa and the OSQ Orchestra + Chorus along with a gathering of arts dignitaries — complete with red-carpet runway.

-Listed below are details on the upcoming season’s concerts, along with links for more information about the performances and to reserve tickets.
+Listed below are details on the upcoming season’s concerts, along with links to learn more information about the performances and to reserve tickets.